Code of Ethics for AMGA Meetings

 4. Reporting Unacceptable Behavior

-1. Any member or participant that is the subject of unacceptable behavior or witnesses any such behavior please immediately notify Ryan O’Connor, MBA, CAE, chief operating officer, at roconnor@amga.org or 703.842.0764, or Andi Eberly, vice president, education and meetings, at aeberly@amga.org or 703.842.0776 so that we can take the appropriate action.
+1. Any member or participant that is the subject of unacceptable behavior or witnesses any such behavior, please immediately notify Ryan O’Connor, MBA, CAE, chief operating officer, at roconnor@amga.org or 703.842.0764, or Andi Eberly, CMP, vice president, education and meetings, at aeberly@amga.org or 703.842.0776 so that appropriate action can be taken.

 2. Any member or participant experiencing or witnessing behavior that at any time in their judgment constitutes an immediate or serious threat to public safety is advised to contact 911 immediately.